Hormone Balance & Menopause

 Hormonal dysfunction or insufficiency may cause a wide range of symptoms such as mood swings and weight gain.
 Most women will experience symptoms of hormone imbalance at some stage of their life.

-Poor diet, genetics, stress and other lifestyle factors can impact hormone balance which can affect a woman’s health in many ways.
+Poor diet, genetics, stress and other lifestyle factors can impact hormone balance.
+This can affect a woman’s health in many ways.

-Nutritional therapy for hormone balance can be helpful for a myriad of hormone related problems.
+Nutritional therapy for hormone balance can be helpful for a myriad of hormone related problems including:

 Over 150 symptoms are also associated with pre-menstrual syndrome (PMS).
 Women can experience these symptoms in the days or even weeks before their period.

 Pre-menstrual syndrome is linked to changes in hormone levels during the menstrual cycle.
 The exact cause may vary according to the individual.

 There are over 24 recognised physical and emotional symptoms of peri-menopause.
 They often begin in the late thirties and early forties when oestrogen levels start to fluctuate.